bdpedigo/talks/slides/berlin-2024/berlin-2024.md

 <!-- - Worth understanding whether most neurons look like they have converged -->

+- NOT saying we need less proofreading...
-- Monitoring proofreading with specific analyses/metrics in mind could help us decide how to allocate resources
+- Monitoring proofreading with specific analyses/metrics in mind could help us decide how much proofreading is needed for a specific question
+- Counterfactual replay of edits can help understand how alternative proofreading strategies would affect downstream analyses

+# Ongoing work

+- Prediction of edit impact with respect to a feature of interest
+- Prediction of whether a neuron is proofread enough for a specific analysis

 <!-- - Counterfactual replay of various edit schemes can help understand how alternative proofreading strategies might affect downstream analyses -->
 <!-- - Analyses could be applied to other datasets or even to analyze how design of automated proofreading systems affects conclusions -->